 - An estimated 209,000 jobs would be served by the project, which corresponds to a Medium-High rating according to FTA benchmarks.
 Average population density across all station areas is 3,800 persons per square mile, corresponding to a Medium-Low rating.
-In the downtown Minneapolis core, daily parking fees averaged \$13 in 2012, which rates Medium-High on FTA benchmarks.
-The proportion of LBAR housing in the project corridor compared to the proportion in the counties through which the project travels is 3.14, which rates High on FTA benchmarks. - Station areas are suburban in character, with two Minneapolis stations in dense, inner suburban neighborhoods, one (Robbinsdale) in a suburban downtown area, and the remainder in lower-density residential and commercial settings.
-The extension's terminus in Brooklyn Park is near a newly-opened corporate campus and is surrounded by open land slated for mixed-use development. - Pedestrian facilities exist in most station areas, but some streets, especially residential streets in the outer station areas, lack sidewalks.
+In the downtown Minneapolis core, daily parking fees averaged \$13 in 2012, which corresponds to a Medium-High rating.
+The proportion of LBAR housing in the project corridor compared to the proportion in the county through which the project travels is 3.14, which rates High on FTA benchmarks. - Station areas are suburban in character, with two Minneapolis stations in dense, inner suburban neighborhoods, one (Robbinsdale) in a suburban downtown area, and the remainder in lower-density residential and commercial settings.
+The extension's terminus in Brooklyn Park is near a newlyopened corporate campus and is surrounded by open land slated for mixed-use development. - Pedestrian facilities exist in most station areas, but some streets, especially residential streets in the outer station areas, lack sidewalks.